nagvivek9/shortener/README.md

 # Instructions to run the application

 1. You need to configure the database creadentials in config.js
+2. You need to run the command: `npm install` at root path and also in `htdocs/ui-shortener`
-2. You need to build the web app (forntend).
-For this, Navigate to htdocs/ui-shortener and then run the command : npm run build.
+3. You need to build the web app (forntend).
+For this, Navigate to `htdocs/ui-shortener` and then run the command : `npm run build`.
 It will build the react app
-3. Then in the root folder run the command: npm start.
+4. Then in the root folder run the command: `npm start`.
 It will start the node application.
-4. You can test the APIs using command: npm run test.
+5. You can test the APIs using command: `npm run test`.
 These tests are implemented on Mocha and chai package.